johanndiep/git-guidelines/README.md

 ## Introduction to Git

-This section covers the basic Git Bash commands for managing your projects and uploading your work on Github.
-Follow this [tutorial](https://www.theodinproject.com/lessons/foundations-setting-up-git) in order to create a Github account as well as install and setup Git on your laptop.
+These links covers the basic Git Bash commands for managing your projects and uploading your work on Github.
+* Follow this [tutorial](https://www.theodinproject.com/lessons/foundations-setting-up-git) in order to create a Github account as well as install and setup Git on your laptop.
+* Follow this [guideline](https://www.theodinproject.com/lessons/foundations-git-basics) in order to create a repository and connect it to your local machine.

 ## Gitflow Workflow